NITCbase/nitcbase.github.io/docs/Design/Schema Layer.md

 #### Description

 This method creates a new relation with the name, attribute/column list as specified in arguments.
+Verifying the maximum number of attributes in a relation is to be checked by the caller of this function (Frontend Interface) and is not handled by this function.

 #### Arguments